Conversational marketing is a customer-centric and dialogue-driven approach to marketing.

-The fact that chatbots are more and more common on websites and social media platforms is bound to raise customer expectations, and therefore, bots need to show that they’re efficient in communicating and provide the value customers are looking for.
+The fact that chatbots are more and more common on websites and social media platforms is bound to raise customer expectations, and therefore, bots need to show that they’re efficient in communicating and providing the value customers are looking for.

 Benefits of conversational marketing

 When you’re doing it right, conversational marketing provides multiple benefits that can give you an advantage over the competition in your market.

 1. Better customer experience

 Based on what they’re interested in and where they’re in their buyer’s journey, you’ll be able to adjust your communication, send them relevant, targeted messages and interact with them in a meaningful way.

 These meaningful conversations can be run 24/7 to help you build trust in your company throughout the purchasing journey, and further develop relationships with your customers.